jedediahriley/project_three/README.md

 - create new equipment
 - accept equipment or reject it due to damage
 - include a picture of the equipment
-- add a unique tag to identify the equipment
+- add a tag number to identify the equipment
 - indicate the vendor from whom the equipment was purchased
 - indicate the equipment's purchase order number
 - indicate the location where the equipment will be warehoused